Dravidian movement: Telugu power struggle angle

-Tanjore and Madurai Balija Nayak administrators broke free from the empire, and indedpendently ruled Tamizh regions for over 200 years - in the 16th and 17th centuries.
+The Madurai Balija Nayak administrators of Tanjore broke free from the empire and independently ruled Tamil regions for over 200 years in the 16th and 17th centuries.
 They were then defeated by the Marathas.
-Nayak descendants were the last dynasty to rule, the Sri Lankan kingdom of Kandy.
+Nayak descendants were the last dynasty to rule the Sri Lankan kingdom of Kandy (Nayaks of Kandy).

-The Telugu Nayaks would appoint Telugu families as rulers and zamindars in Tamizh nadu.
-This made these families very rich and powerful - like PSG group of Coimbatore.
+The Telugu Nayaks would appoint Telugu families as rulers and zamindars.
+This made these families very rich and powerful.
+One example is the PSG Group of Coimbatore.

 These Telugu zamindars enjoyed power in the British period too.
-Out of 10 Chief Ministers of the Madras Presidency, 6 were from Telugu non-brahmin families and 2 were from Telugu Brahmin families.
+Out of 10 Chief Ministers of the Madras Presidency, 6 were from Telugu non-Brahmin families and 2 were from Telugu Brahmin families.

 The infamous Keezhvenmani massacre's chief perpeterator was Gopalakrishnan Naidu, a Telugu zamindar.

-E V Ramaswamy Naicker of the Dravidian movement himself was a Kannada Balija, from a rich zamindar family.
-Karunanidhi is also of Telugu ancestry.
+E V Ramaswamy Naicker of the Dravidian movement himself was a Kannada Balija from a rich zamindar family.

+M. Karunanidhi was also of Telugu ancestry.

-Vijayakanth, the famous Tamil actor and politician was again a Telugu Balija.
+Vijayakanth, the famous Tamil actor and politician, too was a Telugu Balija.

 Telugu Brahmins too wielded much influence.

-Gopanna the Vijayanagar army general who defeated the Madurai Sultanate was a Niyogi Brahmin.
+Gopanna, the Vijayanagara general who defeated the Madurai Sultanate, was a Niyogi Brahmin.